Yimikami/Koochi/to-do.md

 # Direct Messages

-- [ ] User can have separate direct messages with same users on different servers.
+- [x] User can have separate direct messages with same users on different servers.
 I will try to fix this.
+- [ ] Improve the direct message system.

 # Home Page

-- [ ] Users can see direct messages on the home page.
+- [x] Users can see direct messages on the home page.
 (After fix the direct messages issue)

 # ReadME